soupbaaaby/RockiT/README.md

 We hope you enjoy it as much as we do .
 Get out there and RockiT like a spaceman!

-Contents:
-Features                      26
-How to use                    42
-How to set up                 54
-Rocket                        71
-Tower                         84
-Control Center physical       93
-Control Center IC10           140
-Colour Guide                  147

 The main features in the v1.0 release are:

 Rockets manage their own flights, allowing for easy multiflight without having to enter the rocket UI at all, in the current release